 ENERGY SCIENCE: Teaching Energy Literacy to Adults

-This professional development opportunity combines a self-paced course with an opening webinar, ongoing discussion, and development of an energy literacy lesson or unit for your students.
+This professional development opportunity combines an online course with an opening webinar, ongoing discussion, and development of an energy literacy lesson or unit for your students.
 The core content comes from a new resource in the Literacy Information and Communication (LINCS, http://lincs.ed.gov) Resource Collection titled, Teaching Energy Literacy to Adult Learners.
-The self-paced course and resource explain the concept of energy literacy, and introduces the Energy Literacy Framework developed by the U.S. Department of Energy.
-The course introduces educators to the Framework through videos and a wide variety of teaching resources.
+The self-paced course, part of the LINCS Learning Portal Science Series, and resource explain the concept of energy literacy, and introduce the Energy Literacy Framework developed by the U.S. Department of Energy.
+The online course includes videos and a wide variety of teaching resources.
 As we move through the course, we will share our reflections, suggestions, and science teaching resources through a dedicated discussion strand in the LINCS Community of Practice.